freshbrewedweb/freshbrewedweb.github.io/_posts/2017-07-20-practical-color-schemes.md

 	color: #21c0a8;
 ">Dark</div>

 Notice how we only have two colors so far but they both work exceedingly well in terms of text and background contrast.
-But two very saturated colors can be overwhelming and restricts are possibilities a bit.
+But two very saturated colors can be overwhelming and restricts our possibilities a bit.
 We need step 3.

 ### Step 3: Choose a Light Color